Vancouver's Downtown South neighbourhood rises

 Well, not anymore.
 Cressey is also developing Neon, a rental building of 89 apartments at the northern end of the Granville Bridge, next to the Best Western Plus Downtown Vancouver Hotel on the south side of Drake.

 Across the street is the Rolston, a 23-storey condo development by Rize Alliance Properties.
-That used to be the Cecil Hotel, where, over beers in the bar, Georgia Straight publisher Dan McLeod and artists Michael Morris and Glen Lewis came up with the name of this newspaper in 1967.
+That used to be the Cecil Hotel, where, over beers in the bar, Georgia Straight publisher Dan McLeod and artists Michael Morris and Glenn Lewis came up with the name of this newspaper in 1967.

 During the 1990s, the city laid down guidelines for the future development of the 800 to 1200 blocks of Granville Street.
 According to the city, the guidelines aim to “assist in the creation of a distinct urban character for Granville Street as an entertainment district for the city and as a pedestrian-oriented shopping area for Downtown South”.
 The rules will also “ensure a high standard of livability for residential projects and for the area as a whole”.